jminjie/resume-hugo/content/portfolio/narrative.md

 date = "2021"
 title = "Narrative"
 draft = false
-weight = 2
+weight = 3
 +++

 Just a plain website.
+(A ten minute interactive experience about online narratives.)
 <!--more-->

 What makes people supportive or dismissive of social movements?
 How does online communication shape public opinion?
 NARRATIVE is a collaborative experience which explores these questions and more.